Bluedot-Innovation/documentation/docs/Point SDK/Xamarin/iOS.md

 The following is a checklist of the project configurations that must be made for successful integration of Point SDK into an app.

-*   The following keys are added to the UIRequiredDeviceCapabilities section of the `info.plist`:
+*   The following keys are added to the UIRequiredDeviceCapabilities section of the `Info.plist`:
     *   `gps`
     *   `location-services`
     *   `accelerometer`
-*   The following keys are added to the UIBackgroundModes section of the `info.plist`:
+*   The following keys are added to the UIBackgroundModes section of the `Info.plist`:
     *   `location`
-*   The following key is added the Information Property List in the `info.plist`:
+*   The following key is added the Information Property List in the `Info.plist`:
     *   `NSLocationAlwaysUsageDescription`
         *   Type: String
         *   A description of the usage of location services by your app in the Value field.